A Sarajevo Walking Tour

-We’re going to begin our tour of Sarajevo on a high by being heading up to the high ground for an epic view of the city!
+We’re going to begin our walking tour of Sarajevo on a high by being heading up to the high ground for an epic view of the city!
 The Trebevic mountain overlooks Sarajevo and rises up from its South-East just behind the old town.
 In April 2018, the Trebevic cable car finally re-opened after it closed in 1990 during the war.
 During the siege, the mountain was occupied by Serb Militia’s who used its strategic position to bombard the city.

 Because of the depth of the entrenchment as well as the proliferation of mind lines in the area, clearing the mountain took a long time.
 Nevertheless, the mountain has now been reclaimed for the people of Sarajevo and you can join families, day trippers and couples riding the cable car over the hillside to the top.

 From the summit, head down along the footpaths to one of the viewpoints to get your fill of cityscape shots.
 If you are so inclined, you can seek out the foundations of an iron age fort which once stood here although it may only be interesting to history and archaeology buffs.
 Then, seek out the abandoned Bobsleigh track which was used for the 1984 Sarajevo Winter Olympics.
 The track is hidden in the woods and snakes and winds down the mountain as foliage creeps around it.
 It is now covered in years of graffiti and looks immensely cool.